faassen/secretweblog_zola/content/posts/balancing-stability-and-innovation-in-open-source.md

 tags = ["open source"]
 +++

-# Balancing stability and innovation in open source

 A good open source community should have a good developer and user **support infrastructure**.
 It should have things such as: